plumatic/dommy/README.md

 ```

 The <code>node</code> macro will 'compile' the structure to efficient JavaScript recursively as
 long as data is expressed as literals.
+It falls back to the runtime macro when it encounters a variable
+or some 'unparseable' structure.

 ### Type-Hinting Template Macros